Sailing Hatseflats

 The last part of the raid took us from the west end of Drachten to Burgum where we would find our cars an trailers.

-Since Klarie would be driving back to Dokkum with Koos, I dropped her off at In Dubio, where Joost, Tineke and Sander were in charge of getting the fleet out of the water and onto the trailers.
+Since Klarie would be driving back to Dokkum with Koos, I dropped her off at In Dubio, where Joost, Tineke and Sander were

 At 1300 hours I cast off and started my solo journey home, where I arrived six hours later.